 The Prime Effect

-When Amazon first introduced discounted 2-day shipping in 2005, it was to a relatively small audience of new “Amazon Prime” subscribers.
+When Amazon first introduced discounted 2-day delivery in 2005, it was to a relatively small audience of new “Amazon Prime” subscribers.
 Few then would have thought that a bookstore, which had been in business since 1995 and turned its first profit of just 1 cent per share in 2001, would define eCommerce as we know it.

 Today, Amazon owns 52.4% of eCommerce sales in the U.S. and 13.7% globally.
-Much of that massive success is attributed to Amazon’s take on fast shipping, allowing eCommerce to move from an inconvenient necessity for out-of-the-way consumers, to quick gratification for shoppers worldwide.
+Much of that massive success is attributed to Amazon’s take on fast delivery, allowing eCommerce to move from an inconvenient necessity for out-of-the-way consumers, to quick gratification for shoppers worldwide.

 Walmart launched a 2-day delivery program, and then opened it up to everyone without any subscription needed.
 Walmart also introduced Express Delivery, for 2-hour delivery at over 2,000 stores.